isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-microphones/index.md

 ###  **How They Work:**

-[Dynamic mics](https://pestpolicy.com/best-dynamic-microphone-for-podcasting/) use a **moving coil** attached to a diaphragm inside a magnetic field.
+[Dynamic mics](https://pestpolicy.com/best-dynamic-microphone-for-podcasting/)use a **moving coil** attached to a diaphragm inside a magnetic field.
 When sound hits the diaphragm, it moves the coil, generating an electrical signal.

 ###  **Pros:**